India's LIC insurer faces huge IPO uncertainties | DW | 08.03.2022

 The government appeared all set to go for the IPO within March 2022, until a few days ago.

 Indian stock markets were not doing well even before that.
-The BSE SENSEX had been consistently falling from February 11, a generally negative sentiment that was primarily attributed to foreign investors pulling out.
+The BSE SENSEX had been consistently falling since February 11, a generally negative sentiment that was primarily attributed to foreign investors pulling out.

 These reasons appear to be making the government develop second thoughts on the timing of the IPO.